 The Tasks panel shows any tasks you have set in Microsoft To-Do (included with Windows).
 You can hover over a task and choose `Select for session’.

 If you have Spotify installed on your PC and you’re logged in, the Spotify panel encourages you to focus by suggesting ideal music to help you concentrate and focus during your task.
-More people than ever before use music to help them stay focused.
-Spotify says they’ve seen a 26% increase in user-generated “focus” playlists over the past year of social distancing and spending more time at home.
+More people than ever before use music to help them stay focused, and Spotify says they’ve seen a 26% increase in user-generated “focus” playlists over the past year of social distancing and spending more time at home.

 The Daily progress panel encourages you to watch your daily goals and not break your daily productivity streak.

 Maybe it’s just the new rounded corners in Windows 11.
 Either way, the calculator app experience looks and feels better in Windows 11.
 You can select which app theme to display, Light, Dark, or Use system setting.
 You can keep the calculator on top of other Windows (Alt+Up) and work away in other apps.
 As well as including the extra calculators you have come to expect, like the Scientific calculator and Date Calculator, Microsoft is introducing new Graphing and Programmer calculators as well!
 (We’d write about those too if we understood them.)

 The Windows 11 Calculator also comes with the usual converters to convert Volume, Length, Weight and Mass, Temperature, Energy, Area, Speed, Time, Power, Data, Pressure, Angle, and of course, the currency converter.